Zubaer-Alam/evaluation/README.md

           git clone https://github.com/Zubaer-Alam/evaluation

-   3. Navigate to the app directory by running the following command in the terminal:
+   3. Navigate to the app directory:

           cd evaluation/docker

-   4. Build and run the Docker container using the following command:
+   4. Build and run the Docker container:

           docker compose up -d

    5. Open your browser and access http://localhost:5000 to view the app.
-   6. After you have finished viewing the app, stop the container by typing the following command in the terminal:
+   6. After you have finished viewing the app, stop the container:

           docker compose down